 Follow the following and be sanctimonious and a killjoy – at no cost.

-Nothing to be ashamed of – especially when the rights of half the population are at stake.
+The girdings of advertising narrative and image are nothing to be ashamed of – especially when the rights of half the population are at stake.

 Doubts are divisive – they smell, they show, and they are unsightly.

 And lead to poor self-esteem and body image irredeemable through attention to advertising.

 Adam Curtis—perspicacious frontiersman in the post-truth world—has a new documentary.

 He could call it, with an unusually long and revealing name: “Running Like an Ad – for office, for a cut, and for a pack of Well-Being”.

 It centres around an appropriate international airport, a communications hub now presently seen often on television in the Seventies in decaying flashback – specifically the baggage reclaim where travellers recover their personal effects after a hijacking.